Understanding Your DS-2019

 The 30-day Grace Period

-After completing your program, you are allowed a 30-day grace period to depart the U.S. During the grace period, you may not re-enter the US in J status.
+After completing your program, you are allowed a 30-day grace period to depart the U.S. During the grace period, you may not re-enter the US from abroad in J status.

 Maintaining Your Records